akku1139/magi/doc/build-unix.md

 	apk add boost-dev db-dev make g++ gmp-dev openssl-dev miniupnpc-dev

+Wip: It looks like the version of db-dev needs to be 4.x

 Security
 --------
 To help make your bitcoin installation more secure by making certain attacks impossible to